fbpx

 A mixed dyslexia case study

 Maddie had mixed dyslexia.
-She showed many signs and symptoms of both phonological and orthographic dyslexia.
+She showed many signs and symptoms of both phonological and surface dyslexia.
 She scored in the 1st percentile for reading—the lowest percentile—meaning that 99 percent of children her age were reading better than her.
 She scored in the 6th percentile for phonological awareness, in the 16th for phonological memory, and below the 1st for rapid naming.

 People who evaluated Maddie were astounded by the severity of her dyslexia.
 More than one professional had told Maddie’s parents that she would probably never read.
 However, her mother, refusing to accept this, embarked on a tireless journey to find help for Maddie.